 The next step

-If you would like some help with the writing, editing or delivery of your groom’s speech, book your free telephone consultation on your speech via the contact form, get in touch via email or just give me a call.
+If you would like some help with the writing, editing or delivery of your groom’s speech, book your free telephone consultation on your speech via the contact form, get in touch via email or just give us a call.
 Together we will assess your needs and make a plan.

 email – firstname.lastname@example.org